 This beautiful viewpoint overlooks the Stenness Loch and its abundant wildlife.
 Wildflowers, birds and even otters make this place their home.
 It’s a lovely spot to sit and soak up the sights and sounds of an Orkney summer.

-This part of a local nature reserve is the perfect place to be if you’re looking for a stunning sunrise scene.
+This part of a local nature reserve is the perfect place to be if you’re looking for a stunning sunrise scene or a coastal walk.
 Head just about as far east as you can go on the Orkney mainland and you’ll find yourself here.
 There’s lots to see in the area, including plenty of wildlife, and the sea views are very special.

 The highest point in Orkney, the hike up Hoy’s Ward Hill isn’t for the faint-hearted.
 It’s all part of an island adventure though – think an early morning ferry and trek to the top of this rugged peak, with the chance to spot sea eagles, mountain hares and great skuas as you go.
 If you arrive on a clear day, the views over Orkney are quite incredible.

 Scapa Flow is a place that many visitors to Orkney always try to seek out.
 It’s such a vast expanse of water and it can be hard to know where to find a spot to take it all in.
 We’d recommend the RSPB’s reserve at Hobbister, which features pathways along the coast and a couple of places to stop and take it all in – as well as some fantastic bird and orca-spotting opportunities too.